- Apply links menu

 - A manager will contact you to discuss your concerns and, if appropriate, arrange to meet with you to talk about it further.

 - Together you'll agree a plan about how it will be looked into.
 You'll also be asked to agree a date when you should expect a response, which will be in writing.

 What the complaints procedure covers

 - There are time limits.
 This means that usually what you want to complain about must have happened in the last 12 months.

-- Sometimes the complaints procedure is not the best way to express your dissatisfaction.
+- Sometimes the complaints procedure isn't the best way to express your dissatisfaction.
 We can advise you about this.

 If you have a suggestion about how we may improve our services to you or other people please let us know.
 If you feel that we have provided a high quality service we would like to know.
 We learn from what you tell us, and use the information when we plan other services.
 We will reply to you.

 It may be possible for you to have someone to help you complain.
 The people who help are called advocates.
-Contact us to find out more, or see below links for further information and contact details.
 Advocacy support is provided by the Care Forum's Complaints Procedure Advocacy service.

 You can have an interpreter if English is not your first language.

-We do hope that it will be possible to reach a conclusion that you are happy with.
-If you are still unhappy you should let us know so we can discuss other options.
+We do hope that it will be possible to reach a conclusion that you're happy with.
+If you're still unhappy you should let us know so we can discuss other options.
 However, if you decide that you would like your complaint to be independently reviewed you can contact the Local Government Ombudsman.